alexrcenteno/WPM-typer-tracker/README.md

 - 🌱 I’m currently learning **Ruby on Rails, React, Javascript, Python, C#, C++**

+The WPM Typer Tracker app is a command-line application written in Python that allows users to test their typing speed and accuracy.
+The code for the app is structured as follows:

+main.py: The main Python file for the app.
+This file contains the logic for the typing test and records the user's WPM and accuracy.
+The file imports the passages.py module to get a list of passages of text to use in the typing test. passages.py: This module contains a list of passages of text for the app to use in the typing test.
+The passages are stored as strings in a list.
+To use the app, you will need to have Python 3 installed on your computer.
+To get started with the app, follow these steps:

+Clone this repository to your local machine.
+Open your terminal and navigate to the project directory.
+Run the following command to start the app: css
+Copy code
+python3 main.py
+The app will display a passage of text that you must type as quickly and accurately as possible.
+Once you have completed the test, the app will display your typing speed in WPM and your accuracy as a percentage.
+You can then choose to take the test again or quit the app.

+Contributing
+Contributions to the app are welcome!
+If you find a bug or have an idea for a new feature, feel free to submit a pull request or open an issue.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 - 👨‍💻 All of my projects are available at [https://github.com/alexrcenteno](https://github.com/alexrcenteno)

 - 📫 How to reach me **alex.centeno1991@gmail.com**